 - the singular includes the plural and vice versa;

-a reference to a person includes firms, companies, government entities, trusts and partnerships;
+- a reference to a person includes firms, companies, government entities, trusts and partnerships;

-“including” is understood to mean “including without limitation”;
+- “including” is understood to mean “including without limitation”;

-reference to any statutory provision includes any modification or amendment of it;
+- reference to any statutory provision includes any modification or amendment of it;

-For purposes of the applicable Data Protection Laws, Total Access Health Ltd. is the “data controller”.
+- For purposes of the applicable Data Protection Laws, Total Access Health Ltd. is the “data controller”.
 This means that Total Access Health Ltd. determines the purposes for which, and the manner in which, your Data is processed.

 We may collect the following Data, which includes personal Data, from you: